Comprehensive School Counseling Plan

 Results showed inconsistent implementation across school sites and a lack of uniform practices in delivery, management, and assessment.
 Only 6 of 25 assessed practices were consistently implemented districtwide.

-To collect perception data from students, staff, and families, the district contracted with the Chester County Intermediate Unit (CCIU) to administer and analyze that portion of the evaluation, ensuring educational partners (e.g., parents/guardians, administrators, teachers, pupil services personnel,
+To collect perception data from students, staff, and families, the district contracted with the Chester County Intermediate Unit (CCIU) to administer and analyze that portion of the evaluation, ensuring educational partners (e.g., parents/guardians, administrators, teachers, pupil services personnel, students, etc.) could share freely and that findings would be reviewed impartially.
+The CCIU administered a survey that yielded more than 1,300 responses across partner groups and facilitated focus groups with students, staff, and parents.

 Three consistent themes emerged from the perception data across all partner groups, specifically the need for: